Two guilty over MI5 arms sting

 0 comments

-He was arrested in Lurgan, Co Armagh, on Friday and is believed to have been questioned in connection with an ongoing investigation into dissident republican activity.
+28 June 2010 The Irish News A 43-year-old man is to appear in court today charged with possession of information likely to be of use to terrorists.
+He was arrested in Lurgan, Co Armagh, on Friday and is believed to have been questioned in connection with an ongoing investigation into dissident republican activit...

 Continue Reading...
 Labels: ,